TutsGhost/win10_Improve-Guide/Guide.md

 - Bitwarden:											    Passwordmanager for your browser
 - Image Search Options:							Right-click on an image and you will get an option between differOnsOnsent search engines where you can check if it has been uploaded somewhere else
 - JavaScript Switcher:								Turn off JavaScript on sites, this can enhance your privacy but will also break some sites

-### Interface performance boost

-This will help you a bit with your pc performance if you have older hardware mostly this is no longer a huge difference

-   1. Open "Windows Search" (right click the windows menu -> "Search")
-   2. Type in "Performance" -> click the first result
-   3. Now in visual effects you can turn it to "Adjust for best performance"
-   4. click "Apply"

-- Set File Explorer to open "This PC" as default

-This will remove the "recently opened files" section when you open the file explorer

-   1. Press "Windows key" + "I" -> search for "file options" -> click on "File Explorer Options"
-   2. Change "Open File Explorer to" to "This PC"
-   3. At the bottom in the "Privacy" topic untick "Show frequently used folders in quick access
-   4. Click "Apply"

 ## Body, Posture and Health